Tympanostomy Tubes for Children

 - Anesthesiologist or nurse anesthetist.
 This specialist gives sleep medicine (anesthesia) and watches your child during surgery.

 Your child will get anesthesia.
 Your child may not be allowed to eat or drink after midnight the night before the surgery.
 Most children can have a normal dinner.
 Ask your child’s healthcare provider when he or she should stop eating and drinking.

-What happens during ear tube insertion?
+What happens during ear tube insertion for a child?